zoxpx/pxdocs/content/key-management/vault/vol-enc/_index.md

 ## Creating and using encrypted volumes

-There are two ways in which Portworx volumes can be encrypted and are dependent on how a secret passphrase is provided to PX.
+There are two ways in which Portworx volumes can be encrypted and are dependent on how a secret passphrase is provided to Portworx.

 ### Using per volume secret keys